AI-enhanced Collective Intelligence: Applications and implications

 The AI-enhanced collective intelligence approach is increasingly applied across various domains, offering innovative solutions to challenges such as community response to climate change, environment, and sustainability challenges~\cite{NestaFutureMindsMachines2023}, etc. AI serves as a vital decision support tool for policymakers in detecting misinformation~\cite{kou2022crowd} and real-time crisis management, exemplified during the COVID-19 pandemic.
 Its application extends to high-stake areas, including medical diagnosis~\cite{lebovitz2022engage} and criminal justice~\cite{rigano2019using}.
 AI's integration into collective intelligence efforts enables significant amplification of its impact and scalability~\cite{verhulst2018and}.

-Here, we present our analysis utilizing the Supermind Design database~\cite{database}, which includes 857 categorized cases of AI-enhanced collective intelligence by application areas.
+Here, we present our analysis utilizing the Supermind Design database~\cite{database}, which includes over one thousand actual examples of AI-enhanced collective intelligence, with 938 categorized into twelve application areas.
 Notably, while some cases might not directly involve AI or collective intelligence depending on the exact definitions, the database collectively offers a comprehensive overview.
-It provides insights into the state of the art in AI-CI applications.
-As shown in Fig. \ref{fig:fig2}, the majority of applications, approximately twenty percent, are found in the public sector and NGOs, followed by high-tech, media, telecommunications, entertainment, and hospitality.
+It provides insights into the state-of-the-art in AI-CI applications.
+As shown in Fig. 2, the majority of applications, approximately twenty percent, are found in the public sector and NGOs, followed by high-tech, media, telecommunications, entertainment, and hospitality.
 Fewer instances are found in supply chain, real estate, and agriculture.
-It is important to note that several cases classified under "Public sector, NGO" are private sector initiatives addressing public issues.
-We will analyze and highlight specific AI-CI examples across these diverse domains in the upcoming sections.
+It is important to note that several cases classified under ``Public sector, NGO" are private sector initiatives addressing public issues.
+In the upcoming sections, we will analyze and highlight specific AI-CI examples across these diverse domains.
+The supplemental information Table S2 provides a summary of the CI and AI aspects of these examples.